LukeWritesCode/VirtualVendingMachine/README.md

 2) There will be another file folder under ~/Client/api/routes/ the file I have provided for this folder is inventory.js.
    This file needs to be added into the routes folder so that it looks like ~/Client/api/routes/inventory.js

-3) There will be a file named App.js under ~/Client/src/App.js this file should be replaced by the App.js file I have proveded. (note: app.js and App.js are not the same file)
+3) There will be a file named App.js under ~/Client/src/App.js this file should be replaced by the App.js file I have provided. (note: app.js and App.js are not the same file)

-4) There will be a file named www under ~/Client/api/bin/www this file should replaced by the www file I have provided.
+4) There will be a file named www under ~/Client/api/bin/www this file should be replaced by the www file I have provided.

 After completing these steps, the backend and frontend must both be restarted.
 To start the backend, navigate to the api folder in the terminal and type: